 A Look at Bail Bonds and Bonds to Release Attachments in the CGL Policy

 The article below originally appeared in the Fall, 2015 issue of Resources Magazine, a publication of The National Alliance for Insurance Education and Research.
 The content and illustration come from my book Legal Concepts for Insurance Agent Ethics: How Agents Get Sued and Lose Their Licenses.
-The book and a test are approved for 4 hours of CA insurance ethics CE at www.GoGetCE.com.
-The book is available as an ebook or paper...Read Full Post »
+The book is available as an ebook or paperback at https://www.lulu.com/shop/search.ep?key...Read Full Post »

 Note: This article originally appeared in the September 8, 2014 issue of the Insurance Journal.

 The commercial general liability (CGL) occurrence form policy is like a row of briefcases each filled with $1 million.

 Inscribed on the front of each briefcase is a year representing a specific annual policy period.
 Each briefcase has a combination lock.
 If you have the right combination, you can open the briefcase and take as much money as you need to pay damages cov...Read Full Post »